Lostwithiel: Administrative history

+The borough was substantially enlarged in 1934, taking in surrounding areas west of the River Fowey from Lanlivery parish, including the area around Restormel Castle north of the town, and areas east of the Fowey from St Winnow parish, including the Bridgend area.
+Despite the 1934 expansion, Lostwithiel's population remained very low for a municipal borough.
+The difficulties of running the local government functions expected of boroughs at such a small scale led to the government introducing the concept of rural boroughs; places which were allowed to retain the honorific title of borough and continue to appoint a mayor, but which were absorbed into an adjoining rural district for the rural district council to take on local government functions.
+Lostwithiel was made such a rural borough in 1968, becoming part of the St Austell Rural District.

+The rural borough of Lostwithiel and the St Austell Rural District were both abolished six years later in 1974 under the Local Government Act 1972, when the area became part of the new borough of Restormel.
+Instead of a rural borough council, Lostwithiel was given a parish council instead.
+As part of the 1974 reforms, parish councils were given the right to declare their parishes to be a town and take the title of town council, and give their chairperson the title of mayor.
+The new parish council for Lostwithiel exercised this right, becoming Lostwithiel Town Council.

+Restormel was abolished in 2009.
+Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

 Culture

 The town has a playing field known as King George V Playing Field.
 Lostwithiel has several large parks including Coulson Park which was named after Nathaniel Coulson (the San Francisco property magnate) who was raised in Lostwithiel after being abandoned by his father.

 The town is host to a number of annual cultural activities including an arts and crafts festival, a beer festival, a week-long carnival in the summer, food and cider festivals in October, and a Dickensian evening in December.

+Sport

+Cornish wrestling tournaments, for prizes, have been held in Lostwithiel for centuries.
+Venues have included the grounds of Lanwithan, Coulson Park and the King George V Playing Field.

+Lostwithiel hosted the Interceltic Games in 1982.

 Education

 There are two primary schools in Lostwithiel: St Winnow C E School and Lostwithiel Primary School.
 Both schools are academies.
 Lostwithiel Primary School is part of the Peninsula Learning Trust Multi Academy Trust and St Winnow C E School is part of The Saints Way Multi Academy Trust.
 The majority of children aged between 11 and 16 attend Fowey River Academy or Bodmin College.